kindermax/elasticmagic-js/README.md

 # TODO

 - [x] query generation
+- [ ] elasticsearch must be devDep or peerDep, but not production dep
 - [ ] meta document creation
 - [ ] requests
 - [ ] scroll